diederickh/roxlu_libs/scripts/win32/README.txt

 - libspeex
 - libvpx         - used the mingw script to build libvpx
 - libav          - used the mingw script to build libav
+- curl
+- speex
+- x264           - used the mingw script to build libav
+- libav          - used the mingw script to build libav
+- libvpx         - used the mingw script to build libav <=== todo not finished
+- glfw
+- glew
+- portaudio
+- libuv

 TODO
 ----